 Each year this beach-side village decorates its Wapenplein with lights and Christmas decorations as part of the city’s Winterijs.
 You will find the usual Christmas stalls and entertainment and a huge 1,000sqm ice-skating rink.

 2 to 18 December

-You'll find this Christmas market spread across two locations, the Grand Place and University Square, with pedestrianised areas to walk around freely.
+You’ll find this Christmas market spread across two locations, the Grand Place and University Square, with pedestrianised areas to walk around freely.
 Around 80 wood chalets show their gourmet products and craftsmanship under a ceiling of lights and decorated trees.
-Every Wednesday and weekends workshops are held for children to create Christmas specialities.
+Every Wednesday and weekends workshops are held for children to create Christmas specialties.